 One way for a father to accept responsibility for his child is by signing an acknowledgment of paternity (AOP) form after the child is born.
 The acknowledgment of paternity guarantees a father certain rights.
 However, there are other parental rights that are not guaranteed by signing an acknowledgment of paternity.
 Let's explore more information regarding parental rights as it pertains to the acknowledgment of paternity.

 An unmarried father should sign an acknowledgment of paternity form to establish legal paternal rights to a child.
 Without a signed AOP, an unmarried father does not have rights to a child and would have to go to court to establish paternity at a later time.
 If parents cannot agree on signing an acknowledgment of paternity, they may need to later participate in a court hearing in order to establish paternity.
 If paternity is proven after the birth certificate is issued, the certificate can be changed based on the court's findings.

-- Child Custody - In most states, parents who sign an AOP are not guaranteed the right to child custody.
-If a father wants to seek custody of a child, he'll have to do so in a separate procedure.
+There are certain rights that are not guaranteed when signing an acknowledgment of paternity.
+One is child custody—in most states, parents who sign an AOP are not guaranteed the right to child custody.
+If a father wants to seek custody of a child, he will have to do so in a separate procedure.

-- Right to Visitation - A father who signs an AOP is not guaranteed visitation rights.
-If a father wants to seek visitation rights of a child, he'll have to do so in a separate court procedure
+Another is the right to visitation.
+A father who signs an AOP is not guaranteed visitation rights.
+If a father wants to seek visitation rights of a child, he will have to do so in a separate court procedure.

 Parents can voluntarily sign an AOP at the hospital or facility when a baby is born.
-Paternity may also be established at a later point after the child is born.
-Parents can complete the AOP at a later point by forwarding the documentation to the appropriate state agency that handles vital records.
+Paternity may also be established at a later point after the child is born—parents can complete the AOP by forwarding the documentation to the appropriate state agency that handles vital records.

 Parents who would like more information should visit additional resources about paternity and child support and child custody.
 For other specific state information, parents should speak with a qualified attorney in their state.